hariamoor-zz/todo-cli/content/Rust-Asides.md

 ### C++'s Serialization with Boost

-This Rust API for serialization is generally considered more _expressive_ than that provided by the Boost framework in C++; this is because, while you can serialize/deserializae objects in C++ as you can in Rust, you cannot use arbitrary formatting.
+This Rust API for serialization is generally considered more _expressive_ than that provided by the Boost framework in C++; this is because, while you can serialize/deserialize objects in C++ as you can in Rust, the contracts you must fulfill for custom formatting is less clear (since C++ templates are not as expressive as Rust's traits).
+Furthermore, the C++ libraries for serialization are not as all-encompassing as serde: there is no one library (known to the authors) that serializes into all the formats that serde does.

 ### Haskell's `Data.Serialize`

 Who the fuck goes to production with Haskell, in the first place...?

+Well, that's not really an argument, if Haskell were doing the right thing.
+Fortunately, we have avoided having to recant: `Data.Serialize` is a lot like the Boost system that exists for C++.
+The key difference is that the serialization contract is explicit, but it is messier as it lifts the `Builder` monad to form a custom serialization monad.

+`Data.Serialize` is also not as complete as serde, lacking any in-built support for the variety of formats serde does.